StefanieWang/myPortfolio-v4/README.md

    The Projects section has a showcase section and a project list section which will be hidden on small devices ( can be shown by clicking the "View More" button).

-Things to do: the descriptions(now shown as lists) of showcase projects are not elegant enough, I will try to make the descriptions more abstract and will consider move the project description into a modal window.
-In addtion, I will add my photo at a proper place in the About section
-(not pretty enough to take a photo recently).
+update: moved the project description into a modal window.

 I will continue refine the design until I am fully satisfied.